gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

         * DTLS Connection ID to identify which DTLS connection that should process the DTLS record.

-        * Support for DTLS records of maximum size of 16 KB.
+        * Support for DTLS records of the maximum size of 16 KB.

         * Optional to support negotiation of maximum DTLS record size unless not supporting 16 KB records when it is